richardfoltyn/cmake-modules/mkl95/README.md

 sudo apt install -V intel-oneapi-mkl-${MKL_VERSION}
 ```

-In addition,
-On Linux (Ubuntu), some of the MKL development packages may need to be installed
+In addition, on Linux (Ubuntu) some of the MKL development packages may need to \
-to provide the necessary Fortran source files (this step can be skipped
+be installed to provide the necessary Fortran source files (this step can be skipped
 if the entire set of MKL packages was installed).

 ```bash
 sudo apt install -V intel-oneapi-mkl-common-devel-${MKL_VERSION}
 ```

-# Installation
+## Installation

 Installing the Fortran 95 interface definitions is only relevant
 on Linux, as on Windows `gfortran` is not supported by MKL.

-The following steps are required to build the module files:
+The following steps are required to build the module files and may need to
+be adapted to your environment:

 ```bash
 GCC_VERSION=12